sundios/Google-rank-tracker/README.md

 python3 rank.py https://www.uselessthingstobuy.com/ mobile nothing package
 ```

-This will output The keyword, the ranking of the keyword, the URL that is ranking on Google, the device you chose and the date we did this rank check.
+This will output the keyword, the ranking of the keyword, the URL that is ranking on Google, the device you chose and the date we did this rank check.

 *Make sure that the device is lower case.
-If you mispell the device or add capital the script will run using mobile device as default*
+If you misspell the device or add capital the script will run using mobile device as default*

 ```shell
 nothing+package 1 https://www.uselessthingstobuy.com/product/give-nothing-for-the-person-who-has-everything/ mobile 01-07-2020